cronica-it/preview/website/events/1993-rose/index.md

 Special thanks to Mr. Adrian Ivanov, ITC Cluj and vice-chairman of GURU, who spended mostly all his time in helping to organise the whole event.

-We also thank to Mr. Liviu Iftode for sending a presentation about "the history of UNIX in Romania" which was presented during the 1st day of ROSE '93.
+We also thank to Mr. Liviu Iftode for sending a presentation about „the history of UNIX in Romania” which was presented during the 1st day of ROSE '93.

 If we forgot to mention somebody it is not because her (his) participation was not important for us.